 - The Social Security Administration would never call you to “confirm” your Social Security number.
 That scenario simply isn’t real.

-“We do not ‘suspend’ Social Security numbers, and we would never threaten anyone with arrest for crimes associated with their Social Security number,” said Tracy B. Lynge, acting assistant inspector general for external relations for the Social Security Administration, Office of the Inspector General.
+“We do not ‘suspend’ Social Security numbers, and we would never threaten anyone with arrest for crimes associated with their Social Security number,” said Tracy B. Lynge, communications director for the Social Security Administration, Office of the Inspector General.
 What’s more, it’s your bank or your credit monitoring organization that would typically call in the event of suspected identity theft.

 - The Social Security Administration wouldn’t call you in the first place, unless you’ve already been dealing with them on a personal business matter, such as a benefit claim in which the agency needs more information.
 “The Social Security Administration won’t call out of the blue,” Maxson said.

 - Government agencies, including the Social Security Administration, will never ask for payment for any service via gift cards, prepaid debit cards or wire transfers,” Lynge added.

 Social Security phone number spoofing: How it works

 In the past, caller ID was enough to know if you’re being scammed.
 For example, a caller would claim to be a government official, but the number on your screen is from overseas.